CollaboraOnline/CollaboraOnline.github.io/content/post/build-code.md

 ### Dependencies

-The CODE must be built on Linux, and you need the following:
+CODE must be built on Linux, and you need the following:

 * LibreOffice
   + Either build LibreOffice from source, or download a daily built archive (see below)